nlf/riakpbc/README.md

 ## Data Conversions

 RiakPBC attempts to stay as accurate as possible when converting data to and from protocol buffer encoding.

+All available messages are documented in the [Messages reference](doc/Messages.md).

 The primary data types that riak uses are handled as follows:

 ### bytes